-Beveridge & Diamond Tips and Considerations for Disaster Recovery
+B&D Tips and Considerations for Disaster Recovery

 Force Majeure Claims

-To maximize ability to claim force majeure successfully for regulatory, insurance, contractual, and litigation purposes, companies should:
+To maximize your ability to claim force majeure successfully for regulatory, insurance, contractual, and litigation purposes, companies should:

-- comply as fully as possible with all regulations, permits, and agency emergency guidance, including spill and release reporting;
+- Comply as fully as possible with all regulations, permits, and agency emergency guidance, including spill and release reporting.

-- communicate openly and regularly with agency officials;
+- Communicate openly and regularly with agency officials.

-- when possible, seek explicit waivers in advance from regulators;
+- When possible, seek explicit waivers in advance from regulators.

-- adhere to company emergency, disaster, and risk management protocols;
+- Adhere to company emergency, disaster, and risk management protocols.

-- adhere to startup and shutdown plans;
+- Adhere to startup and shutdown plans.

-- document and maintain records of damage sustained.
+- Document and maintain records of damage sustained.